Get a FREE ebook by joining our mailing list today!

-Reading Group Guide
+A Reading Group Guide to Silence

 By Becca FitzpatrickAbout This Book

 When Nora wakes up in the middle of a graveyard, she doesn’t know how much her life is about to change.
 As a matter of fact . . . she doesn’t know much of anything.
 She doesn’t remember a single thing about the past five months, including the fact that she’s been missing—kidnapped—for eleven weeks.
 Her mom and Vee are happy to have Nora home, but they also seem to be hiding something from her.
 How much do they know?
 How much will Nora eventually remember?
 And why does that brooding dark-haired boy with mysterious skills seem so familiar?Discussion Questions

 · How does being kidnapped change the way that Nora is treated by her family and friends?
 In what ways does her kidnapping change how Nora feels?
 Are there any similarities between her postkidnapping frame of mind and how she felt in the previous books when she was firmly entrenched in the Nephilim struggles?